Community creating Care Kits for Queensland children in need in care or crisis.

 🎒🎒🎒🎒🎒

-The Care Kits for Kids Qld Inc team has been recognised through Awards, and are very grateful to be partially funded by occasional Grants and generous donations:
+The Care Kits for Kids Qld Inc team impact has been recognised through several Awards.
+We have no regular funding, and are very grateful to be partially funded by various Grants, and generous donations to supplement our fundraising.

-💜 FINALIST Westfield Local Hero 2024 – Stephanie Hinrichs representing Care Kits for Kids Qld.
-Voting results announced mid October.
+WINNER Westfield Carindale Local Hero (2024): Stephanie Hinrichs representing Care Kits for Kids Qld.

 Presented in recognition of a community volunteering program or activity that has made a positive, measurable and sustainable social and/or economic impact on the Queensland community.